-As a red team member, one of the crucial steps in maintaining operational security is to disable command history in the various Linux shells.
-By default, most shells save a record of all commands that are executed on the system, including any sensitive information that may be entered, such as login credentials or command-line options for tools like Metasploit or Nmap.
-In this article, we will explore the different methods of disabling command history in various Linux shells.
+As a red team member, one crucial step in maintaining operational security is turning off command history in various Linux shells.
+By default, most shells save a record of all commands executed on the system, including any sensitive information that may be entered, such as login credentials or command-line options for tools like Metasploit or Nmap.
+This article will explore the different methods of disabling command history in various Linux shells.

-Command history is a useful feature for system administrators and users, as it allows them to quickly recall previously executed commands and save time typing repetitive commands.
-However, for red team members, command history can be a double-edged sword.
+Command history is a valuable feature for system administrators and users, as it allows them to quickly recall previously executed commands and save time typing repetitive commands.
+However, command history can be a double-edged sword for red team members.
 On the one hand, it can be used to quickly repeat complex commands or chain together a series of commands without retyping them manually.
 On the other hand, it can be used by defenders to trace the steps of an attacker and identify what commands were executed on the system.
-Disabling command history can help to prevent this and maintain the operational security of a red team operation.
+Disabling command history can prevent this and maintain the operational security of a red team operation.

 Disabling command history in the Bash shell

 Bash is one of the most popular shells on Linux systems, and disabling command history in Bash is a straightforward process.
-To disable command history, you can set the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, using the following commands:
+To turn off command history, you can set the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, using the following commands:

 export HISTFILE=/dev/null